State University of New York Upstate Medical University: Norton College of Medicine

-In addition, there are more than 20 clinical departments at the college including Anesthesiology, Cardiology, Emergency Medicine, Family Medicine, Geriatrics, Internal Medicine, Neurology, Gastroenterology, Ophthalmology, Otolaryngology, Pathology, Pediatrics, Physical Medicine and Rehabilitation, Psychiatry, Public Health and Preventive Medicine, Radiation Oncology, Radiology etc. There are 619 residency spots at Upstate that are fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+In addition, there are more than 20 clinical departments at the college fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) training more than 700 resident physicians.

 On December 22, 2021, the College of Medicine was renamed the Alan and Marlene Norton College of Medicine in recognition of a $25 million estate gift made by Alan and Marlene Norton.
 Alan Norton graduated from the College of Medicine in 1966 and then went on to complete his residency and fellowship training at the Wilmer Eye Institute of Johns Hopkins University and Massachusetts Eye and Ear.

 On April 20, 2022, SUNY Upstate Medical University and Syracuse University reached a partnership to start a joint M.D./MBA program that will allow students the opportunity to earn two degrees within a five-year program.

 College of Graduate Studies

-The College of Graduate Studies awards the Ph.D. and M.S. in a variety of Biomedical Research Departments and is known for its basic science education and research.
+The College of Graduate Studies awards the Doctor of Philosophy (Ph.D.) and Master of Science (M.S.) in a variety of Biomedical Research Departments and is known for its basic science education and research.
 The graduate studies program began in 1947 when the college first offered master's and PhD degrees in biochemistry.
 The college now has graduate programs for Biochemistry & Molecular Biology, Cell & Developmental Biology, Microbiology & Immunology, Neuroscience, Pharmacology and Physiology.
 In addition, the college along with the College of Medicine offers a joint MD/PhD.

-The college also offers fellowships to budding undergraduate students through its Summer Undergraduate Research Fellowship (SURF) Program, along with research training opportunities through its Post-baccalaureate Research and Education Program (PREP-Up).

-PhD students are given a full year before making the crucial decision as to the topic and mentor for their thesis research.
-During the first year, candidates rotate through three labs, choosing from a variety of well funded labs in leading-edge research areas.
-To help select rotations, faculty members from each department program take an afternoon early in the semester to present the research carried on in the program.
-After successful completion of lab rotations and a first-year core curriculum taught by faculty from throughout the college, students select their dissertation mentor and transition into the appropriate degree-granting program.

-Ph.D. students receive a competitive 12-month stipend of $27,121 and a full-tuition scholarship.
-By receiving stipends, Ph.D. students become part of the SUNY Graduate Student Employees Union, which provides periodic and automatic increases in stipend awards in addition to other benefits, including a low-cost health care package.